James Dick-Cunyngham: Military career

 Educated at Cheltenham College, Dick-Cunyngham was commissioned into the Gordon Highlanders in 1898.

 He served in the Second Boer War and was awarded the Distinguished Service Order (DSO), which he received from King Edward VII in an investiture at St. James′s Palace on 2 June 1902.

-He later served in the First World War, briefly commanding the 152nd (Seaforth and Cameron) Infantry Brigade before being taken prisoner-of-war at Le Cornet Malo in Northern France in April 1918.
+He later served in the First World War, briefly commanding the 152nd (Seaforth and Cameron) Infantry Brigade before being taken as a prisoner of war (POW) at Le Cornet Malo in Northern France in April 1918.

 After the war he became an Assistant Adjutant General at the War Office, then commanded the British troops in France and Flanders until November 1921.
-He was appointed commander of the 152nd (Seaforth and Cameron) Infantry Brigade again in 1927 and then took a tour as Brigadier on the General Staff at Southern Command in India before becoming General Officer Commanding 53rd (Welsh) Division in 1932.
-His last appointment was as General Officer Commanding 4th Division in June 1935 before he died in November 1935.
+He was placed on half-pay on 2 November 1926 and was appointed commander of the 152nd (Seaforth and Cameron) Infantry Brigade again in 1927 and then took a tour as Brigadier on the General Staff at Southern Command in India.

+On 13 April 1930 he was appointed as an personal aide-de-camp to King George V, taking over from Colonel Winston Dugan.
+He was promoted to major general on 15 January 1932 and became general officer commanding (GOC) of the 53rd (Welsh) Division, Territorial Army (TA), later that year.
+His last appointment was as GOC of the 4th Division in June 1935 before his death in November.